Kampfgruppe gegen Unmenschlichkeit

 The Kampfgruppe gegen Unmenschlichkeit (KgU) (German for "Combat Group against Inhumanity") was a German anti-communist resistance group based in West Berlin.
-It was founded in 1948 by Rainer Hildebrandt, Günther Birkenfeld and Ernst Benda, and existed until 1959.
+It was founded in 1948 by Rainer Hildebrandt, Günther Birkenfeld, and Ernst Benda, and existed until 1959.
 Hildebrandt would later establish the Checkpoint Charlie Museum.
-It has been described as a terrorist group.

 History

 The KgU received significant financial support from several Western intelligence agencies as well as the government of West Germany and the Ford Foundation.
 The US Army's Counterintelligence Corps (CIC) provided funding from the group's creation in the late 1940s.
 By the early 1950s, the Central Intelligence Agency (CIA) gradually replaced the CIC as the KgU's most prominent American backer.
 According to CIA documents, the KgU ran approximately 500 agents in East Germany in the early 1950s, which, according to historian Enrico Heitzer, put it on par with the Gehlen Organization, the predecessor to the West German intelligence service Bundesnachrichtendienst.

-The KgU's activities included sabotage, arson and poison attacks as well as aggressive economic warfare, such as Operation Osterhase ("Easter Bunny"), in which the group sent 150,000 fake letters to East German stores, ordering drastic price cuts in order to cause a run on already scarce consumer goods.
+The KgU's activities included sabotage, arson, and poison attacks.
+The group also waged aggressive economic warfare, such as Operation Osterhase ("Easter Bunny"), in which it sent 150,000 fake letters to East German stores, ordering drastic price cuts in order to cause a run on already scarce consumer goods.
 Other activities included collecting data on individuals imprisoned in East Germany and passing it on to their relatives, as well as collecting names of informers to the East German government and passing it on to RIAS, which would then broadcast so-called "snitch reports" in order to silence informers and discourage others from engaging in similar activities.
 It also printed and distributed a satirical magazine, Tarantel, in East Germany.

 The KgU also aided the CIA in building up a so-called stay-behind network to be used in the event of a hypothetical Soviet invasion.
 Infiltration of the KgU by Stasi operatives and the arrest of several of its agents in East Germany eventually caused the group to dissolve in 1959, with many of its records going to the CIA.
 Although some KgU members, such as Rainer Hildebrandt and Ernst Tillich, had served time in prison during the Third Reich for anti-Nazi activities, as historian Enrico Heitzer points out, the group also used numerous activists with a Nazi past, many of whom hadn't changed their political views.

-The KgU has been infiltrated by Stasi informants when the organization was still active.
+The KgU was infiltrated by Stasi informants when the organization was still active.